pizzajsdev/dragswag/README.md

 ## Example - Data Transfer from Droppable to Draggable

-Let’s modify the draggable squares example to show how data can be transferred from the droppable to the draggable in the `onDragMove` callback.
+Let's modify the draggable squares example to show how data can be transferred from the droppable to the draggable in the `onDragMove` callback.

 First, we will change the` DraggableSquare.tsx` to the following: